owidder/zer0slides/README.md

 * The host page loads the needed CSS and JS files
 * The host page references all the slides.
 A slide is a file with a fragment of HTML code

-Here is the host page of the [zer0slides promo](https://owidder.github.io/zer0slides/build/promo/indexPublic.html)
+Here is the host page of the [helloworld example](https://owidder.github.io/zer0slides/build/helloworld/indexPublic.html)

 ```
 <!DOCTYPE html>